MarkAppprogrammer/CHSH-Ineq/code/horodecki/README.md

 $$B(\rho) \equiv \sqrt{\max[0, \mathcal{M}(\rho) - 1]}$$

 just so that the $B$ remains a real value function and we call it the Horodecki measure of the CHSH inequlaity.
 Its values range from $0$ to $1$ with larger meaning more entangled.

+### Circuit recreation

+So how is this any diffrent you may ask than the CHSH parameter becuase with some finecking you realize they are equal to each other.
+Well instead of simply using the coorelation functions and passing diffrent values the Horodecki Measure relies on a more anayltic way with more post processing to find the eigenvlaues.